worldoptimizer/HypeMutationObserver/README.md

 	}, {
     id:'test', /* ID for managing, defaults to callback if not anonymous */
     updaterate: 30, /* 1-60 optional limit for updates per second */
+    scope: window,	/* defines scope of execution, defaults to hypeDocument */

     /* All options discussed at https://developer.mozilla.org/en-US/docs/Web/API/MutationObserverInit work here */
     attributes: true,